Back to blog

 How many open source LLMs are there?

 There is no authoritative global count of open source LLMs.
-Hugging Face hosted more than 2 million public model repositories in 2025, but that total includes models for text, image, audio, robotics, and other tasks, as well as fine-tunes, adapters, quantizations, and derivatives.
+Hugging Face hosted 2.96 million+ public model repositories in August 2026, but that total includes models for text, image, audio, robotics, and other tasks, as well as fine-tunes, adapters, quantizations, and derivatives.

 Registered users13 millionPlatform community size